nexssp/cli/nexss-command/commands/add.md

 # Add

-Adds new command to the project. eg. nexss c add listFiles ls -la
+Add new command to the project

 ## Examples